bohdan-dutchak/NBAdrafter/README.md

   - You can use OLS to make classifier with 2 classes, but it is not recommended
   - In order to decrease risks of false positive we can manually decrease the threshold of the probability from 0.5 to i.e. 0.1
   - Confounding is a bias that leads to the wrong relation dependencies between some variable and result.
 Here we have example of probability of default given the person is student or not.
 Confounding misleads us to the conclusion that students are more risky creditee, but those are so only when the credit balance is unknown.
 Otherwise non-student is more risky.
   - While making a MLR there is choice between k-1 classes estimation with the baseline, but there are pitfalls there, so *softmax* is a better decision.
-It estimates the class by taking the biggest probabillity of all.
-The sum of probabillities are always 1.
+It estimates the class by taking the biggest probability of all.
+The sum of probabilities are always 1.
   - Two types of errors:
     * Type 1 (false negative) - rejecting true $h_0$.
 We must avoid this error
     * Type 2 (false positive) - accepting $h_1$.
 That is alright, no serious consequences if the $h_0$ is formulated properly.